buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_WiredCommunicationPortCommon.md

 # Pset_WiredCommunicationPortCommon

-Properties used for wired communication port.
+Properties used for wired communication port.<!-- end of definition -->